LONI User Allocation and Account Policy

 User accounts without access to a valid allocation will be blocked from submitting work on the systems.
 There is no mechanism for extending an allocation beyond one year, nor for adding resources once an allocation has been expended.

-At the end of a Large allocation, a short report must be submitted, as detailed above.
+At the end of a Large Allocation, a short report must be submitted, as detailed above.
 Failure to submit this report may be used in the consideration of future allocations.

 Back to Top